Elderly man with inflatable jackets

 Life jacket maintenance tutorial videos

-The Norwegian Society for Sea Rescue has made three videos demonstrating how to carry out annual check and maintenance of life jackets, how to replace the trigger tablet and gas cartridge , and how to repack an inflatable life jacket after testing.
+The Norwegian Society for Sea Rescue has made step-by-step instructions and a video demonstrating how to carry out annual check and maintenance of life jackets.

 Recommended for you